mcagalj/CNS-2024-25/docs/deterministic.md

 # Cryptography and Network Security <!-- omit in toc -->

-# Lab 2: When Deterministic Encryption Fails <!-- omit in toc -->
+# Lab 4: The fallacy of deterministic encryption <!-- omit in toc -->

 ## Introduction